kazu-yamamoto/quic/README.md

 To build this package, some unreleased packages are necessary.
 So, you are not recommended to try this package at this moment.

 For QUIC APIs in TLS can be found in the [handshake-controller](https://github.com/kazu-yamamoto/hs-tls/tree/handshake-controller) branch.
-This APIs are based on Haskell lightweight threads.